jonfortescue/declensr/README.md

 4. On Unix-based systems, run `source bin/activate` to enter the virtualenv.
 On Windows, run `Scripts\activate`
 5. Install the dependencies with pip.
 They will all be automatically installed if you run `pip flask_pymongo`.
 6. In a separate terminal, navigate to the `mongod` executable and run it
 7. In the original terminal, set your environment variables.
 On Unix-based systems, run `export FLASK_APP=app.py`, while on Windows run `set FLASK_APP=app.py`.
-If you would like debugging to be enable, run `export/set FLASK_DEBUG=1`, depending on your platform.
+If you would like debugging to be enabled, run `export FLASK_DEBUG=1` or `set FLASK_DEBUG=1`, depending on your platform.
 8. Run the application with the command `flask run --host=0.0.0.0`.
 Navigate to the web app at http://localhost:5000.

 ## Ways you can contribute
 Declensr is completely FOSS and designed to be highly extensible.
 If you want to use Declensr to study a language that has not been implemented yet, you will need to do some legwork to get it working.
 If you do this, please open a pull request to the main repo so everyone else can enjoy that language as well!

 ### Creating new wordlists
 In the future, Declensr will be able to auto-generate wordlists from Wiktionary.
-In the meantime, manual entry of wordlists is greatly appreciated!
+In the meantime, manual entry of vocabulary is greatly appreciated!

 ### Creating new exercises
-If grammars are Declensr's skeleton, the exercises are its organs.
+If grammars are Declensr's skeleton, then exercises are its organs.
 Exercises make Declensr worth using, and we can never have enough.
 If you think of an exercise useful to you, Declensr makes it easy to implement that exercise.
 Once you've done that, make a pull request and share it with everyone!

 **TODO: Documentation for Exercises**